 - b.
-Identification of tree lines, native woodlands, open fields or meadows, peaks or rock outcroppings, and prime agricultural land. - e.
-Delineation of tree resource areas by type, such as hardwoods, pines or mixed; and old or new growth, as determined by existing and published data. - d.
+Identification of tree lines, native woodlands, open fields or meadows, peaks or rock outcroppings, and prime agricultural land.
+100 year Floodplain. - c.
+Delineation of tree resource areas by type, such as hardwoods, pines or mixed; and old or new growth, as determined by existing and published data.
+Riparian buffers (include Water Quality buffers consistent with Section 26-187). - d.
 Delineation of steep slope areas (25% or greater).
-The plan shall provide for protective vegetative cover on slopes greater than forty percent (40%). - e.
-Identification of historical, archeological or other significant features. - f.
-Identification of the Conservation Area, Open Space, or common areas contiguous to the project. - g.
-Identification of protected plant species as listed by the South Carolina Department of Natural Resources, to be certified by a registered landscape architect, forester, arborist, biologist, botanist or horticulturist - h.
-The plan also shall include a notarized statement by the landowner that marketable timber has not been removed (provided, however, thinning of pine timber is permitted pursuant to a certified forest management plan, with such plan addressing reforestation) within the past twenty four (24) months within stream and/or wetland buffer areas in the previous twenty four (24) months prior to the approval of a Concept Plan. - (f) Concept Plan.
-At time of development application, a Concept Plan shall be submitted by the developer for review and approval in accordance with the requirements and procedures of this chapter.
-A Concept Plan shall consist of either a site plan or a sketch plan, including the following information: - (1) Delineation and specifications of a Conservation Area, including calculations, and any "Neighborhood Greens," play areas, or trail system to be constructed.
+The plan shall provide for protective vegetative cover on slopes greater than forty percent (40%).
+Cemeteries and burial grounds. - e.
+Identification of historical, archeological or other significant features.
+Protected trees, as identified in Section 26-176(k)(1). - f.
+Identification of the Conservation Area, Open Space, or common areas contiguous to the project.
+Delineation of steep slope areas (25% or greater).
+The plan shall provide for protective vegetative cover on slopes greater than forty percent (40%). - g.
+Identification of protected plant species as listed by the South Carolina Department of Natural Resources, to be certified by a registered landscape architect, forester, arborist, biologist, botanist or horticulturist.
+Wetlands, including isolated wetlands. - h.
+The plan also shall include a notarized statement by the landowner that marketable timber has not been removed (provided, however, thinning of pine timber is permitted pursuant to a certified forest management plan, with such plan addressing reforestation) within the past twenty-four (24) months within stream and/or wetland buffer areas in the previous twenty-four (24) months prior to the approval of a Concept Plan.
+Archeological sites, historic sites and features eligible for or listed in the National Register of Historic Places.